utkarshcmu/grafana.org/content/blog/2016-10-15-project-update.md

 <div class="row">
   <div class="medium-6 columns">
    {{< lightboxhelper max-width="100%" img="blog/project_update/sun_and_moon.png" caption="Sun and moon" >}}
-   <a href="https://grafana.net/plugins/fetzerch-sunandmoon-datasource">Sun and Moon</a> is a very cool data source that can show graph or annotations for Sun & Moon position & metrics.
+   <a href="https://grafana.net/plugins/fetzerch-sunandmoon-datasource">Sun and Moon</a> is a very cool data source that can show graph or annotations for Sun &amp; Moon position &amp; metrics.
    Useful for correlating metrics from photovoltaic sensors.
   </div>
   <div class="medium-6 columns">